brianspiering/teaching_materials/setup_ipad_as_whiteboard.md

 Steps to use iPad as whiteboard at same time as slides on Zoom
 -----

-1. Plug in iPad with lightening cable to Mac.
+1. Plug in iPad with a physical cable to Mac.
 2. Start whiteboard app on iPad.
 The built-in Notes app works well.
 3. Start Quicktime Player on Mac.
     1. Select "New Movie Recording"